imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The method should be feasible for various implementations/hardware etc. and have "good properties".
 Ideally, the method should become a standard (framework) for profiling EVM implementations in terms of OPCODE gas costs.

-Accurate and good properties, in the context of OPCODE gas cost, mean:
+Accurate and with good properties, in the context of an estimate of OPCODE gas cost, mean:
-  - it is proportional to its computational cost, or otherwise balanced when compared to other OPCODEs
+  - it is proportional to the OPCODE's computational cost, or otherwise balanced when compared to other OPCODEs,
-  - it explains the variation in computational cost coming from different circumstances and/or parameters
+  - it is modeled to explain the variation in computational cost coming from different circumstances and/or parameters,
-  - it is adequate for various implementations and environments _OR_
+  - it is adequate for various implementations and environments _OR_,
-  - it can be clearly stated, when no such value exists because of differences in implementations
+  - it can be clearly stated, when no such value exists because of differences in implementations,
-  - ideally, it should be possible to validate the estimated gas costs with at least one another method
+  - ideally, it should be possible to validate the estimated gas costs with at least one another method,
-  - it should have the overhead to measure time (or other aspects of computational cost) under control and "fair" for all OPCODEs
+  - it should have the measurement overhead and noise under control and "fair" for all OPCODEs.

 ### Program generation

-In this section we describe the approach to sample program generation.
+In this section we describe the approach to sample EVM/eWASM program generation.

+Programs will be generated directly as bytecode to be supplied to the EVM/eWASM for execution.

 #### Properties of program generation

 When generating our programs we want to ensure the following:

 1. **uniform coverage** - we want programs to cover the space of OPCODEs completely, so that all the OPCODEs are modeled appropriately and "fairly".
-    - impact of values on stack is captured (at least at the level of variation per OPCODE)
+    - impact of values on stack is captured,
-    - impact of circumstances where the instructions appear and their "surroundings" is captured
+    - impact of circumstances where the instructions appear and their "surroundings" is captured.
 2. **little measurement noise** - we want programs to be such that noise is limited.
-    - in particular we want to be able to tell, if factors external to the OPCODE traits can impact the measurement
+    - in particular we want to be able to tell, if factors external to the OPCODE execution impact the measurement,
     - i.e. we want to separate "good variance" from "bad variance."
-The former means variance that captures intrinsic differences in the resource that instructions consume.
-The latter means variance introduced by inadequate measurement and external factors.
+The former means variance that represents variability in computational cost inherent to the OPCODE execution.
+The latter means noise introduced by inadequate measurement and external factors.
-3. **feasibility of measurement** - we want programs to be easily supplied to various EVM implementations and measurement harnesses we devise
+3. **feasibility of measurement** - we want programs to be easily supplied to various EVM/eWASM implementations and measurement harnesses we devise.

 The final approach to generate programs will be devised in an iterative manner, so as to arrive at the simplest solution which gives good results.